 The Trap Set podcast is hosted by Joe Wong features compelling, insightful interviews with a wide variety of musicians.
 Wong creates a great rapport with his guests and poses questions designed to elicit both thoughtful and funny responses.

-Currently on its 287th episode, The Trap Set was initially focused only on drummers for the first 200 episodes.
+The Trap Set was initially focused only on drummers for the first 200 episodes.
 Since then, they have expanded their focus to include all types of musicians.

 For those looking for interviews solely with drummers, some great interviews include those with Fred Armisen of SNL (Episode 32), Jason McGerr of Death Cab for Cuties (Episode 123), and the legendary drummer Dennis Chambers (Episode 59).